MJKWoolnough/gedcom/README.md

 }
 ```

-ChildToFamilyLink is a GEDCOM structure type
+ChildToFamilyLink is a GEDCOM structure type.

 #### type ChildrenEvent